integrations/microsoft-teams/Readme.md

 You can remove a filter by with unsubscribe command '@github unsubscribe owner/repo +label:priority:HIGH'

 It is common to have certain special characters in labels.
 Therefore we added support for the most common special characters for label filters.
-Here a few examples:
+Here are a few examples:
 - label:priority:HIGH
 - label:teams/designers
 - label:"DO NOT MERGE"